The Planet Wilson

-Keep your telescopes at the ready, The Planet Wilson’s full back catalogue is due to be digitally released in the near future.
+Keep your telescopes at the ready, The Planet Wilson’s back catalogue is due to be digitally released in the near future.
 The indie band was formed in Hull in 1985 by two former Red Guitars, Hallam Lewis (guitar and vocals) and Lou Duffy-Howard (bass) joined by drummer Grant Ardis.
 Described by Sounds’ David Cavanagh as ‘Crazy James Chance meets Holger Czukay’ they released two acclaimed albums in the late 1980s.
-Their 1988 album ‘In the Best of All Possible Worlds’ was produced by Steve Nye and released on Virgin Records.
+Their 1988 album was ‘In the Best of All Possible Worlds’.
 In 1989 their second album ‘Not Drowning but Waving’ was released on Records of Achievement.
 Singles White Lies, Fly by Night and Taken for a Ride featured both 7″ and 12″ vinyl extended mixes.

-The Planet Wilson’s back catalogue is digitally re-released on the DHM Record Label, catalogue numbers Not Drowning But Waving – DHM013 and In The Best Of All Possible Worlds (vinyl rips by Pete Jordan) – DHM014.
+The Planet Wilson’s back catalogue is digitally re-released on the DHM Record Label, catalogue numbers Not Drowning But Waving – DHM013 and The Planet Wilson (vinyl rips by Pete Jordan) – DHM014.
 Distributed by Label Worx.
 Available from digital outlets including iTunes, Spotify, Google Play, Deezer, Shazam and Amazon.

 From The Planet Wilson Archives: